-For an outdoor-use pesticide, a "bee hazard" warning may be required in the environmental hazard section of the label if the pesticide active ingredient or formulation is acutely toxic to honey bees ($LC{50} < 11 \mu g$ /bee; see Table 1).
-Examples of pollinating insect hazard statements taken from the environmental hazards section of product labels include, but are not limited to:
+For an outdoor-use pesticide, a "bee hazard" warning may be required in the environmental hazard section of the label if the pesticide active ingredient or formulation is acutely toxic to honey bees (LC ${50}$ < 11 μg/bee; see Table 1).
+Examples of pollinating insect hazard statements taken from the environmental hazards section of product labels include but are not limited to:

-1) This product is toxic to bees exposed to treatment and for more than 5 days following treatment.

-2) Do not apply this product to blooming, pollen-shedding, or nectar-producing parts of plants if bees may forage on plants during this time period, unless the application is made in response to a public health emergency declared by appropriate state or federal authorities.
+- 1. This product is toxic to bees exposed to treatment and for more than five days following treatment. - 2.
+Do not apply this product to blooming, pollen-shedding, or nectar-producing parts of plants if bees may forage on plants during this time period, unless the application is made in response to a public health emergency declared by appropriate state or federal authorities.

-3) This product is highly toxic to bees exposed to direct treatment or residues on blooming crops or weeds.
-Do not apply this product or allow it to drift to blooming crops or weeds if bees are visiting the treatment area.

-4) This product is potentially toxic to honey bee larvae through residues in pollen and nectar, but not to adult honey bees.
+- 3. This product is highly toxic to bees exposed to direct treatment or residues on blooming crops or weeds.
+Do not apply this product or allow it to drift to blooming crops or weeds if bees are visiting the treatment area. - 4.
+This product is potentially toxic to honey bee larvae through residues in pollen and nectar, but not to adult honey bees.
 Exposure of adult bees to direct treatment or residues on blooming crops can lead to effects on honey bee larvae.
-See the "Directions for Use" section of this label for specific crop application instructions that minimize risk to honey bee larvae.

-5) This product is toxic to bees exposed during the 3 hours following treatment.
-Do not apply this pesticide to blooming, pollen-shedding or nectar-producing pars of plants if bees may forage on the plants during this time period.

-6) Applications to all crops may be made at any time.
-Fenproyoximate is practically nontoxic to bees and wasps when used according to this label.
+See the "Directions for Use" section of this label for specific crop application instructions that minimize risk to honey bee larvae. - 5.
+This product is toxic to bees exposed during the 3 hours following treatment.
+Do not apply this pesticide to blooming, pollen-shedding, or nectar-producing parts of plants if bees may forage on the plants during this time period. - 6.
+Applications to all crops may be made at any time.
+This product is practically nontoxic to bees and wasps when used according to this label.

-The EPA is in the process of requiring additional "Pollinator Protection Labeling" for all neonicotinoid products registered for foliar use outdoors.
-Starting in 2014, these product labels will require a pollinator protection portion that includes a "bee advisory box" with general information concerning routes of exposure and spray drift precautions, and a "Directions for Use" portion that provides mitigation options for protecting pollinators from pesticide exposure.
-Once the new language becomes available, the specific statements, along with interpretations by FDACS, will be included in a separate University of Florida, Institute of Food and Agricultural Sciences (IFAS) EDIS document.
-The EPA has indicated that such new language may be required for pesticides other than neonicotinoids.
+The EPA requires additional "Pollinator Protection Labeling" for pesticides, including all neonicotinoid class insecticides registered for foliar use outdoors.
+Starting in 2014, neonicotinoid product labels were required to have a pollinator protection portion that includes a "bee advisory box" with general information concerning routes of exposure and spray drift precautions and a "Directions for Use" portion that provides mitigation options for protecting pollinators from pesticide exposure.
 See Box 1 for information on neonicotinoid toxicity to bees.